 To examine whether the bifactor-ESEM operationalization of self-compassion differs along age groups, we performed tests of measurement invariance across the three age groups representing late adolescence/young adulthood, middle age, and older age.
 Once again, the configural model (Model A1) provide excellent fit to the data (CFI = .990, TLI = .980, RMSEA = .040).
-Gradual inclusion of the invariance constraints on various model parameters (Models A2-A6) showed that (a) the CFI, TLI, and RMSEA indicated excellent fit to the data on all levels; (b) Δ CFI and Δ TLI were never above .010 with the highest being .005 for both indices; and (c) the Δ RMSEA never showed an increase of .015 or greater with the highest being .007.
+Gradual inclusion of the invariance constraints on various model parameters (Models A2-A6) showed that (a) the CFI, TLI, and RMSEA indicated excellent fit to the data on all levels; (b) $\Delta$ CFI and $\Delta$ TLI were never above .010 with the highest being .005 for both indices; and (c) the ΔRMSEA never showed an increase of .015 or greater with the highest being .007.
 All these findings suggest that the SCS functions the same way not just in different linguistic and gender, but different age groups as well (see Table S3 for parameter estimates).
 Latent mean comparisons are reported in Table 4 and generally show that

 Table 4.
-Latent Mean Comparisons Between Groups Formed sis of Age. - respondents tended to report higher levels of self-compassion with increasing age.
+Latent Mean Comparisons Between Groups Formed on the Basis of Age.